All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 10am - noon.
 1st and 3rd Fridays at 8 Austin Ward Heights, Enner Glynn

-Viewing of selected documentary dvds with discussion about the environmental, energy, and economic crises facing the world, such as peak oil, global warming with climate change, overpopulation, and probable financial collapse.
+Viewing of selected documentary dvds with discussion about the environmental, energy, and economic crises facing the world, such as artificial intelligence, global warming with climate change, overpopulation, and probable financial collapse.

 Convenor: Stuart Yank

 For iPhone/iPad users.
-Come join us at Pioneer Park rooms Nelson for our very popular Interest Group
+Come join us at Stoke Baptist Church, Main Road, Stoke for our very popular Interest Group

 1.30pm - 3.30pm incl. refreshments during our break.